ibm-watson-iot/iot-csharp/README.md

 License
 -----------------------

-The library is shipped with Eclipse Public License and refer to the [License file] (LICENSE) for more information about the licensing.
+The library is shipped with Eclipse Public License and refer to the [License file](LICENSE) for more information about the licensing.